TeamResearchWork/LFSGM/README.md

-# LFSGM
+# LFSRM
-Codes for LFSGM model and Diagram-sentence Matching Dataset AI2D#
+Codes for LFSRM model and Diagram-sentence Matching Dataset AI2D#
-----This repository includes the AI2D# dataset for *Diagram-sentence* matching task and the codes for our LFSGM model.
+----This repository includes the AI2D# dataset for *Diagram-sentence* matching task and the codes for our LFSRM model.

 ## AI2D#
 This newly proposed dataset is developed by ourselves to support the novel research on *diagram-sentence* matching.
 Thanks to Kembhavi A, Salvato M, Kolve E, et al for offering the original AI2D dataset designed for diagram understanding and TQA tasks.